 7.3 PREJUDICE FOR WHICH COMPENSATORY DAMAGES ARE PAYABLE

-CHRONOPOST cannot be held liable for compensation in respect of any consequential or indirect loss, regardless of the cause thereof.
+CHRONOPOST cannot be held liable for compensation in respect of any consequential and/or indirect loss, regardless of the cause thereof.

 - INSURANCE FOR ITEMS TRANSPORTED

-The sender may insure the contents of their parcel within the limit of the maximum authorized ceilings and in return for payment of the corresponding insurance premium, in conformity with the price schedules and terms and conditions that can be consulted at www.chronopost.fr, or featuring in any special contractual terms and conditions, with the exception of restrictions relating acceptance
+The sender may insure the contents of their parcel within the limit of the maximum authorized ceilings and in return for payment of a premium that includes any management administration charges, in conformity with the price schedules and terms and conditions that can be consulted at www.chronopost.fr, or featuring in any special contractual terms and conditions, with the exception of restrictions relating acceptance